PTKay/Universal-CPK-Mod-Installer/README.md

 - *How do I configure uCPKmi?*

 Open the included configuration file (uCPKmi.cfg).
-You should configure it like this:
+You should configure it like this (text between "%%" are comments):
 ```
 [CPK]
 CPKPath=%The path to your CPK File% (ex: ".\cpk\")